 - Prevention of exposure to environmental factors is key to prolonging the plating of your jewellery.

-- Do not sleep, shower or wash while wearing your plated jewellery.
+- Do not sleep, shower or wash while wearing your gold plated jewellery.

 - Some stones are porous (i.e pearls, turquoise, coral) and can change colour over time when exposed to skin, water and chemicals, including soap and cosmetics.

 - Some stones are very soft, brittle or fragile and can crack without warning after years of wear due to many factors including a sudden knock against a solid object or a previously undetected natural inclusion in the stone’s gemological make up, or even being exposed to extreme changes in temperature.
-This list of fragile stones is long and not limited too: cubic zirconia, opal, tourmaline, emerald, pyrite, moonstone, fossils and shell.
+So be gentle with your stones to ensure a long and lustrous life of enjoyment.